A refined yet durable wine country retreat belies its rural setting.

 Built-ins flanking the entrance appear symmetrical, but are slightly different and serve different purposes.
 On the west side, a window seat above storage cabinets is where the Conn boys (Henry, 8, and Oliver, 6) sit and watch their mother at work in the open kitchen.
 On the east, similar cabinets house a wine refrigerator and a bar with a pass-through window to the shaded entry courtyard, for enjoying cocktails on a hot day.

 A formal dining area separates the soapstone kitchen island — which Macdonald, whose firm, Jennifer Robin Interiors, is known for casual style, designed as a large farm table with lathe-turned columnar wood legs — from the family room on the east end.
-There, more wood cabinets, with beveled fronts concealing entertainment equipment, flank a limestone fireplace centered on one wall.
+There, more wood cabinets, with beveled fronts concealing entertainment equipment, flank a sandstone fireplace centered on one wall.

 The great room’s elegant but hardy French oak floors, laid in a herringbone pattern, flow out seamlessly to a wide tumbled-limestone-covered patio, where the boys can play with the two family dogs under their mother’s watchful gaze.
 Steps descend from the patio to the pool, aligned with the northeast corner of the building.